moodyMayank/folder_structure_react/README.md

 ### Beginner

+- A simple structure where all the files are in same folder itself.
+- Easy to make and good for very small projects.

+##### Folder Structure

-- Components : all the componenets are inside this
+- Components : All the componenets are inside this folder.
-  - direct component files
+  - Direct component files
-- hooks : Easy to reference these in components
+- Hooks : Easy to reference these in components
-  - direct hook files
+  - Direct hook files
-- tests : All the tests are present at one place only
+- Tests : All the tests are present at one place only.
-  - components : tests for all the components
+  - Components : tests for all the components
-  - hooks : tests for all the hooks
+  - Hooks : tests for all the hooks
 - Rest of the files are in src folder itself.

-  - util files
+  - Util files
   - Context files

+##### Points

-- Difficult when project starts to scale up but ok for small projects.
+- Difficult to manage when project starts to scale up.
 - From Components section , it will be hard to know which are pages , small components , statefull components , presentational components.
 - Other Methods formatDate , formatCurrency are all in src folder , instead they should be some Utility folder instead.
 - All the tests are present in 1 folder only.
 Its hard to know which tests are associated with which file.
 Tests are no-where to the components.

 ### Intermediate

+- A more cleaner src folder by separating the files.

+##### Folder Structure

+- Assets :
-- Components
+- Components :
+- Context :
+- Data :
+- Hooks :
+- Pages :
+- Utils :
+- Rest of the files are

+##### Points

+- Lot more folders than the beginner folder structure.
+- Lot less files in direct src folder itself.
 -
+-

 ### Advanced

+##### Folder Structure

+- Assets :
+- Components :
+- Context :
+- Data :
+- Features :
+- Hooks :
+- Layouts :
+- Lib :
+- Pages :
+- Services :
+- Utils :

+##### Points